coldb/raspbian-mjpeg/raspbian-mjpeg/README.md

 Stops the camera and sets a callback to be triggered when the camera is stopped.
 * callback(err): Provides Error as the first argument if an error occures (null on no error).

+Possible thrown errors:
+* TypeError; err.property contains the name of the parameter.

 Possible returned errors:
 * err.name = 'invalidStatus'; Status is anything else then "ready".
 The status needs to be "ready" to stop the camera.

+#### disposeCamera(callback)
+Stop the camera independent of the state it is in.
+If video is being recorded then recording is stopped and camera is stopped.
+The same goes for timelapse as well.
+* callback(err): Provides error as the first argument if an error occures (null on no error).

+Possible thrown errors:
+* TypeError; err.property contains the name of the parameter.